 Continue to place the dinnerware in the box until the container is tightly packed.
 You can put more newsprint or packing paper wads on top to create more cushioning and security.
-Towels or linens are other appropriate options to use if there are more significant gaps to fill.
+Towels or linens are other appropriate options if there are more significant gaps to fill.

 You want the top of the box to look like the reinforced bottom.

 It would be best to remember to mark the box as fragile.
-A best practice for moving is to list the items outside of the container and where it should go once you arrive at your new home.
+A best practice for moving is to list the items outside of the container and where they should go once you arrive at your new home.

 5. Load the dinnerware on the truck.